shehroze321/shari-portfolio/README.md

 [Back To Table of Contents](#table-of-contents)
 # Deployment

-CodeSonia project was deployed to GitHub pages.
+Muhammad Shehroze project was deployed to GitHub pages.
 In order to deploy a project onto GitHub, please view the following steps:

 1. Log onto GitHub or create an account